AOx0/dipe/anuies/Readme.md

-Get all related careers to each one in the univeristy
+Get all related careers to each one in the university